 Healthcare is a highly collaborative work domain, and even single-user hospital systems, such as electronic patient record (EPR) systems, are used for coordination and collaboration.
 Moreover, because of the spatial distribution of departments, wards, meeting rooms, and offices, clinicians move around a lot.
-Their mobile yet collaborative work style forces them to use pagers, mobile phones, and other devices to communicate, which can interrupt and interfere with ongoing activities.15 technical and human-related challenges.16 Emerging unobtrusive eyewear computers such as Google Glass raise hope for solving some of the technical issues.
+Their mobile yet collaborative work style forces them to use pagers, mobile phones, and other devices to communicate, which can interrupt and interfere with ongoing activities.

+However, previous attempts to develop WPAs for clinicians have faced several technical and human-related challenges.
+Emerging unobtrusive eyewear computers such as Google Glass raise hope for solving some of the technical issues.
 Furthermore, we believe that our egocentric design approach demystifies some of the human-related complexities by defining the concept of a WPA based on human needs for different kinds of assistance.
 We are currently developing a WPA for orthopedic surgeons to support them throughout their workday based on our egocentric design approach.